knuckleswtf/scribe/docs/migrating-v2.md

 ![](./images/tryitout-button.jpg)

 To enable this, set `interactive` to true.
-Don't forget to enable CORS headers in your API!
+Don't forget to enable CORS headers for your domain in your API!
 Here's the [full doc](./generating-documentation.html#configuring-interactive-documentation).

+**Note**: If you've published the views previously, you may need to re- publish them to get the included "Try It Out" functionality.

 ### Object fields are now represented better in the docs
 Object fields are now wrapped in a `<details>` element, so you can expand the dropdown to see fields within an object.
 This way, it's clearer that these are subfields within a parent.